wteepe1/PythonCustomFunctions_Week8/README.md

 ```
 Now, take the function you wrote in Exercise 1 and allow the user to provide different probabilities of
 sampling for each side of the die.
 Assume the same probabilities apply to both die.
-You will probably want
+Take a closer look at
-to use functions from the `random` library: https://docs.python.org/3/library/random.html
+functions available in the `random` library: https://docs.python.org/3/library/random.html
 ```

 ## Return Statements